 - Long Term Loans will be available at a cost of $100 (nonrefundable).
 Forms to apply for these are only available from the Finance window.
 In order to obtain a Long Term Loan, the Agreement for Acceptable Use of ICT must be signed by parent/caregiver and the student, plus the Wirreanda School Laptop Loan Commitment to Pay form must be signed by the parent/caregiver.

 - Daily Loans will be limited to 10 school days for each student.
 These will be monitored and recorded by the loans system.
 After 10 days, any student who does not have a device will be expected to work on paper.

-Having a BYOD programme at Wirreanda Secondary School is vital to the development of the school.
-The full reasoning behind the 2017 move can be explored in this document: why-byod
+Having a BYOD programme at Wirreanda Secondary School is vital to the development of young people and the school.
+The full reasoning behind the move to this in 2017 can be explored in this document: Why BYOD?

 Need to buy a device?